kristoferlund/IN_handbook_kristofer/content/guides/adding-content-to-the-handbook.md

 > Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
 They’re kind of like email - except they can be shared and discussed with the rest of your team.

-For the context of the handbook, you could for example view issues as post-its on a whiteboard during a co-creation session, or as shared documents with a memory and a direction.
+For the context of the handbook, you could view issues as post-its on a whiteboard during a co-creation session, or as shared documents with a memory and a direction.

-- One issue represents one article or idea
+- One issue represents one page in the handbook - one topic
 - Issues are added to a virtual whiteboard called the [Handbook editorial process](https://github.com/initiativets/handbook/projects)

 ### Creating an issue